csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 In retrospect, it is now possible to see how the major classical planning algorithms led to extended versions for uncertain domains.
 Fast-forward heuristic search through state space led to forward search in belief space (Bonet and Geffner, 2000; Hoffmann and Brafman, 2005); SATPLAN led to stochastic SATPLAN (Majercik and Littman, 2003) and to planning with quantified Boolean logic (Rintanen, 2007); partial order planning led to UWL (Etzioni _et al._, 1992) and CNLP (Peot and Smith, 1992); GRAPHPLAN led to Sensory Graphplan or SGP (Weld _et al._, 1998).

-434 Chapter 11.
-Planning and Acting in the Real World

 The first online planner with execution monitoring was PLANEX (Fikes _et al._, 1972), which worked with the STRIPS planner to control the robot Shakey.
 The NASL planner (McDermott, 1978a) treated a planning problem simply as a specification for carrying out a complex action, so that execution and planning were completely unified.
 SIPE (System for Interactive Planning and Execution monitoring) (Wilkins, 1988, 1990) was the first planner to deal systematically with the problem of replanning.
 It has been used in demonstration projects in several domains, including planning operations on the flight deck of an aircraft carrier, job-shop scheduling for an Australian beer factory, and planning the construction of multistory buildings (Kartam and Levitt, 1990).